SyedSameerRizvi/Langchain-with-SQL/README.md

 # Chat with SQL Database
 This application allows you to chat with an SQL database (either SQLite or MySQL) using a LangChain-based agent with a Groq-powered LLM (Llama3-8b-8192).
 The app is built using Streamlit, which provides a simple and interactive interface.

+you can check the app here: [Chat with SQL](https://langchain-with-sql-32uzvwjd79zyhukrar8z6x.streamlit.app/)

 ## Features
 - `Database Connectivity`: Supports both SQLite and MySQL databases.
 - `SQL Querying`: You can interact with your database using natural language queries.